sebug/noisy-neighbors/README.md

 Activate Hyper-V and download the developer VHDX: https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/

-Create three machines out of that as indicated in the superuser answer here: https://superuser.com/a/1247990/458495
+Create three machines out of that as indicated in the superuser answer here: https://superuser.com/a/1247990/458495 , but use the NestedSwitch instead.

 Start them up (that may take a moment).